-- (1) Over-length or over-width loads or vehicles towing or hauling over-length or over-width loads are required to display to the front and rear standard signs bearing the words "OVERSIZE LOAD": - (a) Signs shall be seven feet wide by 18 inches high with black letters 10 inches high with 1-5/8 inch brush stroke in accordance with Federal Highway Administration series C on highway yellow background: - (b) The highway yellow background of the sign shall be made of reflectorized material when operating between one half hour after sunset and one half hour before sunrise; - (c) Signs must be kept clean, legible and mounted horizontally with adequate support to provide full visibility at all times when in - (d) Signs may have a border with not more than 1-5/8 inch brush stroke around the edge of the sign; - (e) Signs shall not cover or interfere with the visibility of Oregon tax or registration plates.
-To meet this requirement, plates may be mounted to cover a portion of the sign's background, as long as the sign's legend remains readable; and - (f) All such signs shall be removed or retracted when not required. - (2) Warning signs for vehicles transporting loads which are overwidth and under 80 feet in overall length may bear the words "WIDE LOAD" provided the sign meets the standards described in section (1) of this rule. - (3) Warning signs for vehicles transporting loads which are not over eight feet six inches wide may bear the words "LONG LOAD" when the vehicle and overhang are over 80 feet in overall length provided the sign meets the standards described in section (1) of this rule. - (4) The outermost extremities of any overwidth load shall be marked during daylight hours with red flags not less than 12 inches square.
+(1) Vehicles transporting over-length or over-width loads are required to display to the front and rear standard signs bearing the words "OVERSIZE LOAD":

+(a) Signs shall be seven feet wide by 18 inches high with black letters 10 inches high with 1-5/8 inch brush stroke in accordance with Federal Highway Administration series C on highway yellow background:

+(b) The highway yellow background of the sign shall be made of reflectorized material when operating between one half hour after sunset and one half hour before sunrise;

+(c) Signs must be kept clean, legible and mounted horizontally with adequate support to provide full visibility at all times when in use:

+(d) Signs may have a border with not more than 1-5/8 inch brush stroke around the edge of the sign;

+(e) Signs shall not cover or interfere with the visibility of the vehicle's registration plates.
+To meet this requirement, plates may be mounted to cover a portion of the sign's background, as long as the sign's legend remains readable; and

+(f) All such signs shall be removed or retracted when not required.

+(2) Warning signs for vehicles transporting loads which are overwidth and under 80 feet in overall length may bear the words "WIDE LOAD" provided the sign meets the standards described in section (1) of this rule.

+(3) Warning signs for vehicles transporting loads which are not over eight feet six inches wide may bear the words "LONG LOAD' when the vehicle and overhang are over 80 feet in overall length provided the sign meets the standards described in section (1) of this rule

+(4) The outermost extremities of any overwidth load shall be marked during daylight hours with red flags not less than 12 inches square.
 Flags must be kept clean and must be clearly visible to the front and rear.
-The attachment device shall not extend beyond the widest extremity by more than three inches on either side. - (5) When a load extends beyond the rear of the load carrying part of the vehicle four feet or more, the outermost extremity of the load shall be visibly marked with a red flag not less than 12 inches square unless the end of the load is marked with lights described in ORS 816.290.
-Flags must be kept clean and must be clearly visible.
+The attachment device shall not extend beyond the widest extremity by more than three inches on either side.

+5) When a load extends beyond the rear of the load carrying part of the vehicle four feet or more, the outermost extremity of the load shall be visibly marked as described in ORS 815.275.
+When a red flag or cloth is used, it must be kept clean and must be clearly visible.
 The attachment device shall not extend beyond the rear of the load more than three inches.

+Stats.
+Implemented: ORS 815.275, 816.290, 818.220 & 818.225

 Hist.: HWY 11-1992, f. & cert. ef.
 9-16-92; HWY 5-1997, f. & cert. ef.
-5-9-97;

-TO 7-1998, f. & cert. ef.
+5-9-97; TO 7-1998, f. & cert. ef.
 8-20-98; TO 3-2000, f. & cert. ef.
-2-11-00
+2-11-00; TO 8-2002, f. & cert. ef.
+10-14-02